 During upsampling, each transpose convolutional block expands information from the previous block while concatenating the information from the corresponding downsampling block.
 By concatenating information, the network can then learn to assemble a more precise output based on this information.

-This architecture is able to localize, i.e. it is able to find the object of interest pixel by pixel.
-Furthermore, UNet also allows the network to propagate context information from lower resolution to higher resolution layers.
+This architecture can localize, i.e. it can find the object of interest pixel by pixel.
+Furthermore, U-Net also allows the network to propagate context information from lower resolution to higher resolution layers.
 This allows the network to generate high-resolution samples.

 Markovian discriminator (PatchGAN)